 Allows you to update the firmware.
 Click Browse to locate the firmware file that you want to update.
-Then click Download to start the update process.
+Then click Update to start the update process.

-Using Drive Xpert funcition in Express Gate environment
+Using Drive Xpert function in Express Gate environment

-You may use Drive Xpert function in Express Gate environment by preparing only two hard drives.
+You may use Drive Xpert function in Express Gate environment by preparing only two hard disks.